JustGuccio/JustGuccio/README.md

 - 👋 Hi, I’m @JustGuccio
-- 👀 I’m interested in Php (pocketmine) Html & I want to learn javascript soon
+- 👀 I’m interested in Php, Html & I want to learn javascript soon
 - 🌱 I’m currently learning Php & java (soon)
 - 💞️ I’m looking to collaborate on nothing for the moment
 - 📫 How to reach me on discord --> Guccio#2165